top of page

 Michael Quadland's tall bronze bird sculpture titled Versaille Louie is multitonal and boasts areas of volumous poofy feathers while standing on long thin legs.

 Michael Quadland, Versailles Louie, 2022.
 Bronze, 40 x 22 x 15 inches.
-Inquire for Price.

 Gary Weisman's bronze sculpture Altered Minotaur is a depiction of a female minotaur in a gravity-defying cantilever pose in which it is supported by a floating block on which it rests its head.

 Gary Weisman, Altered Minotaur, ca. 2019.
 Edition of 12, Bronze, 17 x 19 x 9 inches.
-Inquire for Price.

-Gary Weisman, renowned for his ability to intertwine reality with imagination, presents sculptures of horses and minotaurs that communicate complex emotional themes through strong poses - including his signature gravity-defying cantilever compositions.
+Gary Weisman, renowned for his ability to intertwine reality with mythology, presents sculptures of horses and minotaurs that communicate complex emotional themes through strong poses - including his signature gravity-defying cantilever compositions.
 These pieces attest to Weisman's masterful exploration of the delicate balance between tension and release.
 He offers viewers a profound journey into his unique perspective on the human experience.

 bottom of page